zongben/navimark.nvim/README.md

 - Displays a bookmark sign wherever you set it
 - Bookmarks are scoped by different stacks
-- Uses telescope to search and preview bookmarks
+- Uses telescope to preview and navigate bookmarks
 - Allows bookmarks to be persisted

 ## Installation